 Ready for the great outdoors?
 Today, we drive to one of Canada’s most epic national parks!
 Located just over an hour’s drive away from Calgary, Banff National Park is a postcard-perfect portrait of our country’s greatest landscapes.
 Stock up at one of Calgary’s many markets, like the Calgary Farmers’ Market, and hit the road!

 Once arrived in Banff, take the gondola to the summit of Sulphur Mountain where sweeping views of the majestic Canadian Rockies await.
 Take your time taking it all in from the 360-degree rooftop observation deck and along an impressive ridgetop boardwalk.
-If soaking in views isn’t enough for you, you can also soak in the Banff Upper Hot Springs.
+If soaking in views isn’t enough for you, you can also sip on a gourmet Caesar at Sky Bistro.
 The Canadian dream?
 We think so!

 If you’ve still got energy for more adventure, cross off other Banff must-sees from your bucket list.
-In summer, take on the park’s countless hiking trails (around the cliff-ringed pools of Johnston Canyon?), while winter calls for hitting the slopes of one of Banff’s three ski resorts.
+In summer, take on the park’s countless hiking trails (how does sunrise on Tunnel Mountain sound?), while winter calls for hitting the slopes of one of Banff’s three ski resorts.

-Opt for dinner with a view at either of these epic eateries before calling it a day: Three Ravens, Juniper Bistro, or the famous Grizzly House.
+Opt for dinner at one of these epic eateries before calling it a day: Chuck's Steakhouse, Juniper Bistro, or the famous Grizzly House.

 Pro-tip: Pop into the truly beautiful Fairmont Banff Springs hotel for some coffee and cake, or maybe, a few rounds of golf!

 Have a hearty breakfast at your hotel, because today’s another jam-packed day!
 The ethereal, turquoise waters of Lake Louise are calling!